Decoupling Data Layouts from Bounding Volume Hierarchies: Physical Layout Language

 \subsection{Layout Primitives}

-\sys{}'s layout language provides a small set of composable primitives for describing the exact layout of a tree in memory.
+\sys{}'s layout language provides a small set of composable primitives for describing the exact layout of a tree in memory (abstract syntax provided in ~\Cref{figure:layout-syntax}).
 A layout specification defines: \begin{enumerate}[leftmargin=1.5em] \item A \textit{reference} type: the concrete type that represents a logical reference to an ADT term.
 This enables coarse-grain optimization, such as storing ADT terms in struct-of-arrays format. \item How that reference type should be interpreted: which ADT variant it represents and how the fields of that variant should be loaded.
-This enables fine-grain optimization, such as bit-stealing. \end{enumerate}
+This enables fine-grain optimization, such as bit-stealing (using bits that are otherwise reserved for padding or pointer alignment). \end{enumerate}